-Accordingly, based on a harmonious reading of Ind AS 109 and the break-up requirements under Schedule III, all such trade receivables are disclosed below, irrespective of whether they contain a significant financing component or not.
+Accordingly, based on a harmonious reading of Ind AS 109 and the break-up requirements under Schedule III of the Companies Act 2013, all such trade receivables are disclosed below, irrespective of whether they contain a significant financing component or not.

-- (vi) Refer note 23 for segment reporting. - (vii) Refer note 22 for contract assets and contract liabilities.
+- (vi) Refer note 22 for segment reporting. - (vii) Refer note 21 for contract assets and contract liabilities.